monalabs/mona-sdk/README.md

 Arguments:

-- **config**: Your new Mona [configuration](https://docs.monalabs.io/docs/configuration-overview) represented as a python dict (no need to add your user_id as the key, just the configuration itself).
+- **config**: Your new Mona [configuration](https://docs.monalabs.io/docs/configuration-overview) represented as a python dict (both the configuration dict with your user_id as the top key and just the configuration dict are accepted).
 - **commit_message**: A short description of the changes that were made.
 - **author**: An email address identifying the configuration uploader.
 Mona will use this mail to send updates regarding re-creation of insights upon this configuration change.
 When not supplied, the author will be the Client's api-key and